Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 \begin{example} \textit{Genetic algorithms} are inspired by the process of natural selection \cite{forrest1996genetic}.
 They build on the concepts of mutation, crossover, and selection to iteratively generate high-quality solutions to optimization and search problems.
 Among others, genetic algorithms have been used for image processing, scheduling problems, and parameter optimization in machine learning. \end{example}

 Some comments are warranted.
-First, the inspiration base for new algorithms is not restricted to the body of knowledge of algorithm engineering and other sciences. \citet{feyerabend1980against} provides arguments why any sort of inspiration, even if factually wrong, can be fertile.
+First, the inspiration base for new algorithms is not restricted to the body of knowledge of algorithm engineering and other sciences. \citet{feyerabend1980against} provides arguments why any sort of inspiration, even if factually wrong, can be fertile. \citet{brown2005many} have emphasized the value of artistic contributions that exhibit its merits in terms of subjective elegance or beauty.
 Algorithm engineering like any other act of human problem solving builds on creativity, for which dozens of mechanisms including and beyond the ones mentioned above exist.
 For an extensive list see~\citet[p.295]{simonton2022serendipity}.
 Also serendipity is important to mention in this context as accidental discovery of things not sought for.
 It is estimated that one quarter of scientific discoveries are serendipitous~\citep{thagard2012creative}.
 Second, even if sought systematically, solutions in form of algorithms do not directly derive from algorithmic tasks.
 Design studies have shown that an understanding of the problem leads to solution ideas, which in turn provide a better problem understanding, and so forth. \citet{dorst2001creativity} refer to this as a co-evolution of problem and solution space.
 Similar observations have been made for system development by~\citet{guindon1990designing} and innovation management by~\citet{von2016crossroads}.
 These findings describe design as an opportunistic thought process.
 This means that creativity and serendipity leave a white space for algorithm engineering that has not yet been fully conquered by systematic methods.

 No matter which engineering method is used, a key concern for developing engineering know\-ledge of algorithms in this context is \emph{design validity}.
 Adapting the definition by \citet{larsen2020validity}, we define this validity as the degree to which the internal structure of an algorithm is consistent, transparent, and explainable.
 The importance of explanation has been recently acknowledged by research on explainable artificial intelligence and decision making~\citep{saeed2023explainable}.
 Already \citet{naur1985programming} stated that a computer program can only be modified systematically if the developer has a theory about how the program works.
 In this way, design validity enables reproduction, critical assessment, and reuse in an incremental scientific process.